trothr/nord/doc/nordplan.md

 NORD uses SysVInit rather than the popular SystemD replacement, to keep things simple.
-A wise colleague has argued that SystemD adheres to the Unix philosophy when you consider “do one thing well” to mean higher level things such as an overall system custodial task.
+A wise colleague has argued that SystemD adheres to the Unix philosophy when you consider "do one thing well" to mean higher level things such as an overall system custodial task.
 Many people disagree with that, seeing startup, scheduling, and logging as independent operations.

-NORD uses the “shadow” package rather than “pwdutils”.
+NORD uses the "shadow" package rather than "pwdutils".
 This is probably just historical.

-Some packages included with NORD are back-leveled in the core, notably “tar” and “make”.
+Some packages included with NORD are back-leveled in the core, notably 'tar' and 'make'.
 This is because of difficulties with their newer releases in certain environments where NORD is deployed.
 Newer releases can always be added to NORD via Chicory (/usr/opt) or via CSCRATCH.

 ## What Works

-NORD presently runs on …
+NORD presently runs on ...

    * Linux-s390, complete, self-hosting, demonstrable
    * Linux-i386, complete, self-hosting, demonstrable